CSSS/git-tutorial/README.md

 *Forking* generally means one of two things:

-1. Taking a project, copying it, and taking it in a new direction for philisophical/political reasons, or;
+1. Copying a project's code and taking it in a new direction for philisophical/political reasons, or;
-2. Making a copy of it on Github.
+2. Making a copy of a project on Github.

 ### Cloning your Fork
 Move back to your terminal.
-We're now going to clone to the repo you just forked.
+We're now going to clone the repo you just forked.

 *Cloning* is the process of copying a remote repo (like on Github)